igormironchik/license-change/README.md

 * User can select folders for processing directly in the UI (thanks to Andre Somers andre@familiesomers.nl) with his `CheckableProxyModel`.
-* With processing a large set of files user will see a progress bar with progress and he can at any moment to abort this process in status bar.
+* With processing a large set of files user will see a progress bar with progress and he can abort this process in status bar at any moment.

 ![LicenseChange](./doc/licensechange.png)